Registration and re-registration of a ship in the Danish Register

 B. Report a ship, when digitally report is not possible

-When you make the report digitally, you must sign and submit the following:
+When you make the report manually, you must sign and submit the following in original:

 • As well as other documentation